zamfofex/dummyette/documentation/lichess.md

 `historyEntry.moveName`, `historyEntry.move`
 ---

-These two properties are aliases.
+These two properties are aliases, they do the same.
 They are the name of the move that was played in this history entry.

 `historyEntry.moveNumber`
 ---